ahmedbq/GithubPortfolio/index.md

 ## Interests

-I have a problem of having an interest in holding/understanding too many skillsets.
+I have a problem of having an interest in too many things.
 Although I work with web services, I do have a liking for machine learning, robotics, embedded systems, virtual reality, etc. Imagine developing something which you can touch or feel!

 To get down to the nit-gritty, here is the summary of my skills: